-Press the seam allowance towards the facing.
+Press the seam allowance toward the facing.
 Understitch the facing from the right side through the seam allowance and facing.
 This will prevent the facing from rolling to the front.
-Turn the facing to wrong side and press.
+Turn the facing to the wrong side and press.

 SEWING THE SQUARE NECK FACING

 The square neckline facing stitching line can first be marked with dressmaker’s tracing paper if so desired.

 Iron interfacing to the facing pieces.
 Stitch the shoulder seams of the facing right sides together and overlock raw edges.
 Press the seams open.